 Saitama always keeps a straight face when telling people about his routine, which tends to send every character in the show into a fit of rage.

 The video game seems like it's going to be pretty similar to Dragon Ball Z: Kakarot, so there will be an awful lot of fighting, but players can also explore a number of environments with quirky characters.

-One-Punch Man: A Hero Nobody Knows is coming to PC, PlayStation 4, and Xbox One on 27 February 2020, so it's finally available to play!
+One-Punch Man: A Hero Nobody Knows officially launched versions for PC, PlayStation 4, and Xbox One on 27 February 2020, so it's finally available to play!

 In a game trailer released at Gamescom 2019, we were teased with a brief montage showing Saitama killing a variety of enemies with just one punch.